raimohanska/snap-skeleton/README.md

 writing `lol` into the request body and finally testing that the server will respond with a string starting with `l` and ending with `l`.
 Yep, that's a regex.

-It also tests the other example services I included in snap-skeleton, in a self-documenting way (?).
+It also tests the other example services I included in snap-skeleton, in a self-documenting way (think so?).

 This test module uses the utilities defined in HttpTester: